The Best Type of Fire Extinguisher for Your Home

 Which One Should You Choose?

-It can be difficult to know which home fire extinguisher is best for your home and where best to store it.
+It can be difficult to think about which home fire extinguisher is best and where best to store it.
 When looking for which home fire extinguisher to buy, consider buying an all-purpose or multi-rated extinguisher, labeled “ABC.”
 This means the extinguisher can be used on Class A, B and C fires.
 In terms of the number of home fire extinguishers you should have, try to have at least one per floor, so you have it available in case of an emergency.
 Fire extinguishers should also be kept in the kitchen and garage.
-Store all fire extinguishers in a location that is easily accessible.
-It is important that you also know when the fire has become to large and cannot be contained, which you then should evacuate your home and call 9-1-1.
+It is important what you also know when the fire cannot be contained.
 Fire extinguishers are only one part of a fire response plan, but the primary element is to escape safely.

 Learn more about First Alert’s home fire extinguishers.